snarkify/sirius-fibonacci-example/README.md

 For more detailed explanations, please refer to the main [Sirius documentation](https://docs.snarkify.io/sirius-folding/quickstart).

 ## Next Steps
-After understanding this basic example, you can explore more complex examples and customize your circuits:
+After understanding this Fibonacci example, you can explore more complex circuits and further customize your IVC setup:

-- Modify the StepCircuit implementation to perform non-trivial operations.
+- Extend the Fibonacci Circuit: Modify the circuit to compute more elements or implement a different arithmetic sequence.
-- Experiment with different folding step counts and configurations.
+- Experiment with Parameters: Adjust the number of folding steps or change the initial conditions of the sequence.
-- Explore the Sirius main repository for advanced features like custom gates and high-degree optimizations.
+- Explore Advanced Features: Delve into the Sirius main repository for more complex features such as custom gates, multi-circuit setups, and performance optimizations.

 # Getting Involved